 When we can distance our personal identity from “the way things are done” it becomes less about protecting our individual beliefs (and ultimately identity) and more about working together toward a solution.
 Once leaders can separate identity from behaviors, it becomes easier to listen and to act on feedback.

 Simon Leslie, Co-founder and joint CEO of Ink Media has a staff of more than 250 people in six offices around the globe.
 Over time he had noticed that some of the senior sales leaders were not advancing the same way others did on the team.
 The feedback was that traditional trainings were not resonating anymore with people of different sales styles and approaches.
 They wanted a fresh perspective.
 He sought out new thought leadership to give his team the support they wanted to learn how to level up and set new standards for goals they set.

 Working with Silvia Christmann allowed Simon and his team to uncovered blind spots in their own approach especially when it came to developing their female leaders.
-His curiosity and willingness to learn set a tone across the organization that places continuous learning at the forefront of its culture which yields favorable results bottom line results.
+His curiosity and willingness to learn set a tone across the organization that places continuous learning at the forefront of its culture which yields favorable results.

 The challenge in creating high value exchanges on sales teams lies within dated systems and hierarchies that are inefficient and don’t focus on employee growth.
 Authors of Primed to Perform, Lindsay McGregor and Neel Doshi, studied 20,000 workers of all skill levels across U.S. industries and found that there are two types of performance, tactical and adaptive performance.
 Every high performer needs both but they are only measured on tactical performance.